Emco-Project/emco/readme.md

 - Z3: Arrived
 - Z4: Can't Find Location

+## Ideas About Short codes
+First character => Category.
+Second charater => Detail about category.
+Third character => Status of the requester.

 ### Mind Map - Topics to explore
 - A Client can store, relay, if required add it's own location while relaying.
-- Twitter Proxy? (@Mention a relay's twitter account to send message.)
+- Twitter proxy? (@Mention a relay's twitter account to send message.)
-- Tweet ID?
-Tweet fetcher.
+- Tweet capture => If a twitter acount of a relay is mentioned, location of the tweet & user & situation is captured.
-- Heart Beat
+- Heart Beat => Telemetry about a person while an act
 - Automated communication (a smart device sending a request detected automatically like a smart watch maybe)